 The interdisciplinary studies major is unique in that it allows students the opportunity to design an area of study in a conceptually related area of human knowledge that spans two or more of the College's academic disciplines.
-During their sophomore year, interdisciplinary studies majors having at least a 2.5 QPA explore their options for further interdisciplinary work and identify the area of study they wish to pursue.
+During their sophomore year, majors explore their options for further interdisciplinary work and identify the area of study they wish to pursue.
 Possibilities include, but are not limited to, the following:

+American Studies

+Community Development

+Criminal Justice

+Cultural Studies

+General Science

+Health Service Management

+Humanities

+Human Development

-- American Studies Community Development Criminal Justice Cultural Studies General Science Health Service Management Humanities Human Development - International Studies Language Studies Natural Sciences Public Administration Social Sciences Travel and Tourism - Liberal Arts Area of Study
+International Studies Language Studies Natural Sciences Public Administration Social Sciences Travel and Tourism

+Liberal Arts Area of Study